NZ-Liam-Zhong/Awesome_AI_for_Robotics_Learning_Notes/README.md

 ## 🖊Notes🖊

 ### Jan.2025
-1. Using H20 for OpenVLA LIBERO simulation will have floating point problems.
+1.Using H20 for OpenVLA LIBERO simulation will have floating point problems.
 I have sent the solving methods to the "pull requests" in OpenVLA repo.

 ### Nov.2024
 1.Bridge Sim2Real Gap: domain randomization, system identification, or improved simulator visuals <br>